qutip/qutip/doc/guide/guide-basics.rst

 	In [5]: Qobj(r)

 Notice how both the dims and shape change according to the input data.
-Although dims and shape appear to have the same function, the difference will become quite clear in the section on tensor products and partial traces.
+Although dims and shape appear to have the same function, the difference will become quite clear in the section on :ref:`tensor products and partial traces <tensor>`.

 .. note:: If you are running QuTiP from a python script you must use the :func:`print` function to view the Qobj attributes.